binarymist/InfoSecNZ/README.md

 * Diversity and inclusion make the InfoSecNZ community strong.
 We encourage participation from the most varied and diverse backgrounds possible and want to be very clear about where we stand
 * Our goal is to maintain a safe, helpful and friendly community for everyone, regardless of experience, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, nationality, or other defining characteristic
-* This code and related procedures also apply to unacceptable behavior occurring outside the scope of community activities, in all community venues— online and in-person— as well as in all one-on-one communications, and anywhere such behavior has the potential to adversely affect the safety and well-being of community members
+* This code and related procedures also apply to unacceptable behavior occurring outside the scope of community activities, in all community venues — online and in-person — as well as in all one-on-one communications, and anywhere such behavior has the potential to adversely affect the safety and well-being of community members

 ## Expected Behavior